 I have to start this off with a confession.
-I sat down to write this article four different times, but couldn’t put it all into words.
+I sat down to write this article four different times but couldn’t put it all into words.
 None of it made sense.
-The words sounded so silly, confusing, insignificant.
-But, as I sit here at the start of the school day, literally with tears in my eyes because I’ve just dropped off a five-year-old to kindergarten, a three-year-old to preschool, and I am in my new classroom waiting on a new group of students, I can honestly say that everyone is right where they are supposed to be, and it all makes sense now.
+I am simply dealing with working mom guilt who loves her work.
+The words sounded so silly, confusing, and insignificant.
+But, as I sit here at the start of the school day, literally with tears in my eyes because I’ve just dropped off a five-year-old to kindergarten, a three-year-old to preschool, and I am in my classroom awaiting the flood of students, I can honestly say that everyone is right where they are supposed to be, and it all makes sense now.
 I’m stepping back into the classroom after over three years at home with two of the sweetest, most special gifts of love that were given to me.

 Before children, for 12-plus years, I got to be a “second mom” to hundreds of kids.
 While that was a daunting and exciting full-time job, I went down an unchartered course over three years ago into the stay-at-home mom world, commonly referred to as SAHM.
 Wow, what a fun, challenging, crazy, sweet self-growth spurt I experienced.
 I learned more about myself and my family during those years than I ever imagined.
 Staying at home with my kids was one of the greatest privileges I’ve ever had.